 Condo vs TIC in San Francisco: What Buyers Need to Know

-Why Condos and TICs Are So Common in San Francisco
+Why Condos and TICs Are Both So Common in San Francisco

-San Francisco’s housing stock is unique.
-Many of the city’s iconic Victorians and Edwardians were originally built as multi-family homes long before modern condo laws existed.
-As a result, TICs became a way to create ownership opportunities without formally subdividing buildings into condos.
+San Francisco's housing stock is unlike most American cities.
+Many of the city's iconic Victorian and Edwardian buildings were constructed as multi-family homes decades before modern condo law existed.
+As a result, Tenancy in Common structures emerged as a practical way to create individual ownership opportunities in buildings that were never formally subdivided into condominiums.
+Today, buyers frequently compare:

-• Condos, which are more common in newer or formally subdivided buildings
+• Condos, which are more common in newer construction and formally subdivided buildings

-• TICs, which are prevalent in small (2–6 unit) classic SF buildings
+• TICs, which are prevalent in smaller two-to-six unit classic San Francisco buildings

 What Is a Condo in San Francisco?